 Table of Contents

 Maybe you only want to copy the square root symbol so that you can paste and insert it into your document or application window.
-Simply click the Copy button below to copy the symbol to your clipboard.
+Simply click the box below to copy the symbol to your clipboard.

 After copying the symbol, go back to your document and paste it by right-clicking and selecting Paste (Ctrl+V).
 If you’re on mobile, just long press and select Paste.